 2. Are pre-existing medical conditions a disqualification for a life insurance payout?

 While some conditions may result in higher premiums or exclusions for specific causes of death, many insurance companies offer policies specifically designed for individuals with pre-existing conditions.
-It’s essential to disclose all relevant medical information accurately during the application process to ensure transparency and avoid potential complications with the payout.
+It’s essential to accurately disclose all relevant medical information during the application process to ensure transparency and avoid potential complications with the payout.

 3. Can engaging in hazardous activities disqualify a life insurance payout?